Chilliwack Firewood Permit Information

 - Cutting is confined to the area outlined on the Free Use Permit map or on the map included with the Letter of Agreement if you are collecting in the Chilliwack River Valley.
 You can only choose one map per Free Use Permit.

-- The Vedder Mountain area is only for collecting firewood from dead and down trees adjacent to (30 metres each side of the road) the Vedder Mountain Forest Service Road as shown on the Vedder Mountain area map.
+- The Vedder Mountain and Sumas Mountain areas are only for collecting firewood from dead and down trees adjacent to (30 metres each side of the road) the Vedder Mountain Forest Service Road as shown on the Vedder Mountain area map and the Sumas Mountain area map

 - The Chilliwack River Valley area is only for collecting firewood from dead and down logging debris (no standing trees may be cut).